sambux1/presentations/jp-morgan/slides/orq/oblivious.md

 <SlideCurrentNo class="absolute bottom-8 right-10"/>

 <!--
-Let's start with the fundamental problem that has been plaguing secure databases for quite some time.
+Let's start with the fundamental problem that plagues secure databases.

 Any secure computation must be oblivious, meaning the control flow must be independent of the data.